jessepav/lacygoill-wiki-backup/vim/plugin.md

 Vim commands to use mathpix from your screen

-This  is useful  if you  work with  LaTeX; it  allows you  to convert  a picture containing a diagram or an equation into LaTeX source code, and paste it in Vim.
+This is useful if you work with  LaTeX; it lets you convert a picture containing a diagram or an equation into LaTeX source code, and paste it in Vim.

 <https://github.com/ekiim/vim-mathpix> 37 sloc